Semustine: Indications

 Nitrosoureas such as semustine frequently cause nausea and vomiting, after admission (4 to 6 hours).
 The major toxic effects of semustine are thrombocytopenia and leukopenia caused by cumulative doses.
 Secondly the nephrotoxicity and hepatotoxicity of the semustine cause pulmonary fibrosis and renal dysfunction.
 Semustine nephrotoxicity is cumulative, the cumulative dose at which nephrotoxicity is likely to occur has been estimated to be near 2,000 mg/m2.
 This problem generally appears only in patients being treated for more than 1 year, which requires a prolonged survival time.

 Efficacy and side effects

 Efficacy

 Semustine was used to treat several different types of cancers.
 The main one was L1210 leukaemia and Hodgkin lymphoma.
-Other types are metastatic brain tumours, Lewis lung tumours, cancers of the digestive tract, lymphoma, malignant melanoma, and epidermoid carcinoma of the lung.
+Other types are metastatic brain tumours, Lewis lung tumours, cancers of the digestive tract, lymphoma, melanoma, and epidermoid carcinoma of the lung.

 It has however not shown desired results as an antineoplastic drug and thus has never been approved for it.
 Combinations with other drugs have also been done in the 70’s but have not shown more beneficial results.
 In China, research is still done on the compound.
 These however also state the need for further investigation and possible different combinations of antineoplastic drugs to get a higher rate of complete response and overall survival after treatment.